codediodeio/geofirex/README.md

 ### Initialize

-The library is a lightweight client for the Firebase Web SDK that provides tools for wrangling geolocation data in Firestore.
-You need a [Firebase project](https://firebase.google.com/docs/storage/web/start) to get started.
+The library is a lightweight extension for the Firebase Web and Admin JavaScript SDKs to provide tools for wrangling geolocation data in Firestore.

 Web: